zasimov/CarND-MPC-Project/Rubic.md

 # The Model

-The model includes a state vector, actuator outputs and equations to predict state based on current state and current actuator outputs.
+The model includes a state vector, actuator outputs and the equations to predict a state based on the "current" state and the "current" actuator outputs.

-State vector is
+The state vector is

-  * x - the vehicle's x coordinate
+  * `x` - the vehicle's x coordinate
-  * y - the vehicle's y coordinate
+  * `y` - the vehicle's y coordinate
-  * psi - the vehicle's orientation angle
+  * `psi` - the vehicle's orientation angle
-  * velocity - the vehicle's velocity
+  * `velocity` - the vehicle's velocity
-  * cte - the cross-track error
+  * `cte` - the cross-track error
-  * epsi - the psi error
+  * `epsi` - the psi error

-Actuators are
+The actuators are

-  * delta - the steering angle
+  * `delta` - the steering angle
-  * a - the acceleration (throttle)
+  * `a` - the acceleration (throttle)

-Equations:
+The update equations:

     x(t+1) = x(t) + v(t) * cos(psi(t)) * dt
     y(t+1) = y(t) + v(t) * sin(ps(t0i) * dt